ff6347/prototyping-machines/hardware-prototypes/Boxnet/index.md

 ### Clock

-This Write box by Paul Roeder stands for a digital clock and displays the current time on a LCD display.
+This Write box by Paul Roeder stands for a digital clock and displays the current time and date on a LCD display.
 Every ten seconds it outputs a signal.

 ![IMAGE](images/X.jpg)